bmizerany/redis-erl/README.md

     ["SORT", "foo", "BY", "bar:*"]

-  which is the converted to
+  which is then compiled to

     *4
     $4